[This post was edited on 17/06/2017 with help from Juan Pablo Ruiz, this post was also featured on Labmosphere]

 Last year made so much sense to me, this year my brain hurts from all the modifications, all the revisions.
 I understand the disruptive nature of change which enables a company to develop.
 I just wish I had taken a step back before diving in.

 On a more positive note, I finally managed to update my blog with a post (albeit a slight moan).

-Last month, I enjoyed a post written by Xleptodactylous (of the Infinite Variety Book Club) where a number of questions are listed to be answered in the comments section by the readers.
+Last month, I enjoyed a post written where a number of questions re listed to be answered in the comments section by the readers.
 Some questions haven't been changed (as the original post was so good) but I've adapted others to suit me (pizza instead of biscuits, even though I really like biscuits).
 If you would prefer not to comment, you can email me with your answers.